 A Cash Balance Plan may be one of the most appropriate Qualified Retirement Plan strategies available for a small business owner to save more income on a pre-tax basis, while also potentially reducing their income taxes.

-The maximum employee contribution allowed for a Defined Contribution Plan in 2020 is $57,000 ².
+The maximum employee contribution allowed for a Defined Contribution Plan for 2023 is $66,000 ².
 A common type of Defined Contribution Plan is a 401(k) Plan or a 401(k) Plan that offers Profit Sharing.
-If a business owner wants to achieve a higher level of savings above this $57,000 amount, they may want to consider implementing a Cash Balance Plan.
+If a business owner wants to achieve a higher level of savings above this $66,000 amount, they may want to consider implementing a Cash Balance Plan.

 A Cash Balance Plan may be added in addition to a 401(k) Plan or a 401(k) Plan with Profit Sharing.
 The total contributions allowed to a Cash Balance Plan are calculated using a formula that is dependent on the age of the participant, the amount of income the participant receives and a projected growth rate.
 This formula will be defined in the plan document for the Cash Balance Plan.
-The maximum amount that can be saved into a Cash Balance Plan for each participant is $2.6 million.
+The maximum lump-sum amount that can be saved into a Cash Balance Plan for each participant is $3.4 million, as of 2023.

 ¹ 2016 Kravitz National Cash Balance Research Report

 ² Per IRS Section 415(c)(1)(A) the total contribution limit for both employee and employer contributions to 401(k) Defined Contribution Plans increased to $66,000 in 2023.
 For plan participants age 50 or older who can make catch-up contributions, the maximum contribution is $73,500 for 2023.